 The Office of Academic Advising maintains all disability records and treats then with utmost care for the privacy of our students.

 - All documentation received is reviewed by our staff, as well as Counseling and/or Health Services depending on the nature of the disability.
 If the request is approved,

-housing accommodation requirements will be sent to the Office of Residence Life who will work with you to meet your approved housing needs.
+housing accommodation requirements will be sent to the Office of Residential & First-Year Programs who will work with you to meet your approved housing needs.
 Students should note that the Office of

 For additional information about the accommodations process, please view the

 - Does getting approved for housing accommodations based on my disability change the cost of my housing?
 No. Students with documented disabilities and approved needs will be

 charged housing rates that are consistent with the housing that they are assigned.

 - Will I be able to select my roommates even though I have an approved housing accommodation?
 The Office of Residential & First-Year Programs will attempt to honor roommate requests but the

 ability to do so and the placement of the students will be based on the need to meet the documented student accommodation.

 - Can I still live where I want to live even though I have an approved accommodation?
 Students with approved accommodations can preference building locations and floors.